 According to the following information, Nanking cherry (Prunus tomentosa) needs cross-pollination, so you do need two or more plants to have successful fruit production.

-Alberta, Canada's Agriculture and Rural Development page has interesting suggestions on cross-pollination:
+Information from Alberta, Canada's Agriculture and Rural Development website (no longer available online) has some suggestions on cross-pollination:

 "Nanking cherries need cross pollination, for fruit production, therefore more than one plant is required, or an early flowering plum such as Brookgold, Bounty or Dandy.
 Mature plants reach heights of up to 2 m.
 Plant in rows 3 m apart with 2 m between the plants in the row.
 Prune annually to prevent shrubs from becoming too dense.
 Remove no more than one-third of the total number of branches at one time.
 This allows the plant to replace older wood with young, vigorous wood."